ehb54/ghr/README.md

 ### Running ghr

 1. Clone a Git repository that has open Pull Requests.
-2. Place the `ghr.pl` script in a convenient location (e.g., inside your project directory).
+2. Place the `ghr` script in a convenient location (e.g., inside your project directory).
 3. Start the interactive session:
     ```bash
-    perl ghr.pl
+    perl ghr
     ```

 -----